 Referenced in the Hoka short stories, where the idea has been revived in the future as "spaceman's burden", the idea that humanity is obliged to Uplift any primitive species they come across and convert them to facsimiles of human culture.
 The protagonist's experiences with the results of introducing human culture to the eponymous overly-imaginative teddy bears indicates to him that this might not be the best idea (or actually possible) given physiological and fundamental psychological differences.

-The Tortall Universe series Daughter of the Lioness has white Aly leading a revolution of Asian people.
+The Tortall Universe series Daughter of the Lioness has white Aly masterminding a revolution of Asian people.
 Some even go so far as to say she serves no real point to the story, and is stealing what should by all rights be the story of her friend Dove.
+In-universe, the luarin (white) royals and nobles have this view about the native raka as a partial justification for subjugating them, even though the raka had a well-established culture, architecture, and royal line previous to the invasion.

 Parodied in a MADtv sketch called "Nice White Lady", imitating all the stories of nice white teacher ladies who help inner-city kids turn their lives around.